nealbarshes/nealbarshes.github.io/FootHealing/index.md

+# Reconstruct, reestablishing intact epithelium over the entire extremity

-## Provide proper OFFLOADING FOOTWEAR to ALL PATIENTS; consider surgical offloading for some.
+## Provide proper OFFLOADING to ALL patients:

+All patients should receive offloading footwear:

 | item  | image  | recommentation  |
 |---|---|---|